The holiday season in the Georgian era was as much like the Yuletide of the Tudor time period as it was like our modern Christmas.

 Nowadays, we don’t typically burn a Yule log; we eat it in chocolate form.
 We usually eat too much of it as well, thereby turning ourselves into the Christmas pigs!

 Although there were celebrations and fun all through the season, “work” had to go as normal during the day for many people.
 That means that they didn’t get to experience what I think of as the “mank” days between Christmas Day and New Year’s Day where you eat too much, lie around in your jammies, blow off all your chores, and forget what day it is.
 Frankly, if cleanliness IS next to Godliness, then my house is the highway to hell and I am its gatekeeper.
-I’m not in such bad shape that I am looking forward to school resuming for the kids, but neither am I dreading the resumption of normal daily life.
-Well, except for getting up early in the morning.
-As far as I am concerned days should start at noon, holiday time or not.

 The Christmas season went out with a bang during the Georgian/Regency period.
 The Christmas festivities ended after 6 January so most people planned to make the last party the biggest one, the should-be-revived Twelfth Night party.
 In modern Catholic-majority countries and communities, this day is known as the Epiphany or Three Kings Day and they still have significant revelries.
 One of those traditions is the King Cake, which used to have a bean it it that marked the person who found it in their slice of cake as a human sacrifice, but now has a little plastic Baby Jesus that will get you a present, good luck, and perhaps make you King/Queen of the day.